These are the best places to travel this summer

 1. Coney Island and Brighton Beach, Brooklyn

 At Brooklyn’s southernmost point, Coney Island was developed as a resort in the 1800s, and by the turn of the century its amusement park attractions were drawing crowds from all five boroughs.
-Today, though its wide strand isn’t the cleanest, its boardwalk is hard to beat for people-watching.
+Its wide strand isn’t the cleanest, but its boardwalk is hard to beat for people-watching.

 Steps away from the beach, Luna Park has rides, games and more.
 Though it’ll shake you up a bit, don’t skip the Cyclone, a wooden roller coaster dating to 1927 that’s a New York City landmark.
 For a rainy-day option or a break from the sun, the nearby Coney Island Museum offers an overview of the neighborhood’s colorful history.
 The NY Aquarium is nearby too.

-A short stroll down the beach or boardwalk is Brighton Beach, which is a bit more low-key than its neighbor, with more neighborhood locals socializing, exercising and enjoying the elements.
+A short stroll down the beach or boardwalk in Coney Island is Brighton Beach, which is a bit more low-key, with more neighborhood locals socializing, exercising and enjoying the elements.

-Planning tip: After a day in the sun, head off the Brighton Beach boardwalk for a Russian or Ukrainian feast (with some vodka) in the neighborhood, which is sometimes known as Little Odessa.
-We especially love the Uyghur dumplings at Kashkar Cafe.
+Planning tip: Stick around in the Brighton Beach neighborhood for dinner.
+Russian and Ukrainian immigrants made the area home in the 1970s – it is sometimes known as Little Odessa – with arrivals more recently from Central Asia.
+We love the Uyghur dumplings at Kashkar Cafe.

 A vast “people’s beach” on the Rockaway Peninsula (on the edge of Queens), Jacob Riis Park welcomes countless day trippers, who come to enjoy the wide boardwalk, art deco pavilions, fun food vendors and acres and acres of sand.
 At the far east end, you’ll find an LGBTIQ+ scene as colorful as you’ll find anywhere in the world: muscle boys, body-positive divas and drag parades, all to a soundtrack provided by boom boxes blasting pop hits.

-A surf class at Rockaway Beach, Queens, NYC
+A surf class at Rockaway Beach, Queens.
+Ryan Struck/NYC & Company

 Wonderfully diverse, readily accessible and surprisingly beautiful, the Rockaways represent the best of New York, welcoming a staggering five million beachgoers every year.
 On the sand, you’ll find every type of person under the (literal and figurative) sun, with tens of thousands of New Yorkers lying out on hot days as they swap sweltering streets for ocean breezes.